emaverick2001/PersonalPortfolio/src/content/blog/sharpening-the-sword.md

 ---
-title: Sharpening the sword for the battle that never comes
+title: Sharpening the sword for a battle that never comes
 publishDate: 2024-09-11
 ---